JeanExtreme002/URL-Shortener/README.md

 - TypeScript
 - Express.js
 - Sequelize.js
-- MySQL (optional - you may use another database)
+- MySQL (optional - you may use other database)
 - Google's TypeScript Style (GTS)

 **Front-end:**